TrustLLMeu/trustllm-envs/README.md

    ```shell
    [ -d trustllm-envs ] || git clone https://github.com/TrustLLMeu/trustllm-envs.git
    ```
-1. Configure project-global paths and – most importantly – the container library to use to your liking in `trustllm-envs/global_configuration.sh`.
+1. Configure project-global paths and – most importantly – the machine name and container library to use to your liking in `trustllm-envs/global_configuration.sh`.

 ### Interactive use